Ranz-Lab/drosophila-snRNAseq/01_cross_species_integration/README.md

 ## Parse Digital Gene Expression Files Used

-For each sample (testis and ovary), we downloaded the following DGE files from the Parse Biosciences pipeline (unfiltered outputs):
+For each sample (testis and ovary), we downloaded the following unfiltered DGE files from the Parse Biosciences pipeline:

 - `count_matrix.mtx`
 - `cell_metadata.csv`